tevintajeu/3D_house/README.md

 Windows and Door: Rectangular shapes are used with color fills to resemble windows, with added borders and shadows to give depth.
 Lighting and Shadows: Shadows are added strategically to give an illusion of sunlight from a specific direction, enhancing the 3D appearance.

-##Advanced Customizations
+## Advanced Customizations that can be made
 Adjusting Perspective: Modify coordinates to create different perspectives or angles.
 Custom Colors: Use custom RGB values to change colors for each element.
 This is done within the script by altering the color variables.
 Adding Textures: For a more realistic effect, consider adding subtle textures by drawing tiny patterns or gradients to simulate materials like bricks or tiles.

-##Where Users Can Get Help with Your Project
+## Where Users Can Get Help with Your Project
 If you encounter any issues or have questions, support is available:

 GitHub Issues: Report bugs or request features in the Issues section.